← Blog

 DNSPropagationTTLInfrastructure

-Why DNS propagation Matters In Practice
+Why DNS propagation matters in practice

 • Observed propagation is a function of who cached what and when.